Dawidson2000/HexOcean/README.md

 # Needed time to perform the task

-With learning and reading redux-final-form docs it took about 6 hours.
+Task took about 6 hours with learning and reading redux-final-form docs.